3kh0/bing-rewards/README.md

-An automated solution for earning daily Microsoft Rewards points in all categories (Edge browser, web, mobile, daily offers, and more activities) using Python and Selenium.
-Multiple accounts is NOT supported
+An automated solution using Python and Selenium for earning daily Microsoft Rewards points in all categories including web, mobile, and offers.

+Please note: multiple accounts not supported, USA users only.

 ## Getting Started
 1. This solution requires Google Chrome which can be downloaded from https://www.google.com/chrome/browser/desktop/index.html.